|Elliott Sound Products||Equalisers|

 Whether you like the idea of EQ or not, it's inevitable that it has been used during the production of the original recording.
 There may be a very small number of tracks that have been created as direct to tape or hard disk without any processing, but they will be few and far between.
 If such material is not a genre you even like, then there's no point at all.
 In general, EQ will hopefully be applied only where necessary, and preferably with as little change as possible.
 However, many producers will abuse your senses and the recording by manipulating frequency response so that even more compression can be added without turning the music to mush.
 Regretfully, this seems to be a popular pastime .

 Phase response wasn't even mentioned in any of the descriptions, because it's extremely variable.
 All equalisers cause phase shift, and the change of phase is much more rapid with a high Q circuit.
 We can hear the frequency response variation caused by any equaliser, but the phase shift is not audible.
 There is any number of people who claim that phase is audible, but the claim belies the fact that most programme material has had at least some equalisation, and therefore has phase that varies from the original either for particular instruments and/or for the complete mix.
+No double-blind test has ever shown that phase shift is audible, provided it's static.
+Varying phase shift is used to create vibrato (cyclically varying pitch) which is audible, and is used as an 'effect' with many electric musical instruments.

 |Copyright Notice.
 This article, including but not limited to all text and diagrams, is the intellectual property of Rod Elliott, and is Copyright © 2015.
 Reproduction or re-publication by any means whatsoever, whether electronic, mechanical or electro- mechanical, is strictly prohibited under International Copyright laws.
 The author (Rod Elliott) grants the reader the right to use this information for personal use only, and further allows that one (1) copy may be made for reference.
 Commercial use is prohibited without express written authorisation from Rod Elliott.|